Qiskit/RFCs/0023-executor-primitive.md

 infrastructure.
 It also complicates reproducibility across vendors, since each vendor may handle large‑batch execution differently.

-By contrast, the **samplex** DSL allows users to describe their variation generation strategies in a portable, serialized form that can be transmitted efficiently.
+By contrast, the **samplex** DAG allows users to describe their variation generation strategies in a portable, serialized form that can be transmitted efficiently.
 The backend can then expand these strategies into actual circuit variations locally, reducing network load while preserving user control over